Towards Semantic Equivalence of Tokenization in Multimodal LLM: Detailed Method

-The formal clustering algorithm is described in Algorithm 1.
-Specifically, a scope $c = [0,1]^{h \times w}$ is initialized to a matrix of ones $1^{h \times w}$ to track the degree to which visual embeddings have been assigned to clusters.
+The formal token clustering algorithm is described in Algorithm 1.
+Specifically, a scope $\bm{z} = [0,1]^{h \times w}$ is initialized to a matrix of ones $\bm{1}^{h \times w}$ to track the degree to which visual embeddings have been assigned to clusters.
 In addition, the seed scores are initialized by combining the local density in Eq.(\ref{eq:localDensity}) and distance in Eq.(\ref{eq:distance}) to perform the selection of visual embeddings.
 At each iteration, a single embedding vector $\bm{x}_{i,j}$ is selected at the spatial location $(i, j)$ which corresponds to the argmax of the element-wise multiplication of the seed scores and the current scope.
 This ensures that cluster seeds are sampled from pixel embeddings that have not yet been assigned to clusters.
-An alpha mask $\alpha_{i}[0, 1]^{h \times w}$ is computed as the distance between the cluster seed embedding $\bm{x}_{i,j}$ and all individual pixel embeddings according to a distance kernel $\varphi$.
+An alpha mask $\alpha_{c} \in [0, 1]^{h \times w}$ is computed as the distance between the cluster seed embedding $\bm{x}_{i,j}$ and all individual pixel embeddings according to a distance kernel $\varphi$.
 The output of the kernel $\varphi$ is one if two embeddings are identical and decreases to zero as the distance between a pair of embeddings increases.
-The associated attention mask $\bm{M}_k$ is obtained by the element-wise multiplication of the alpha masks by the current scope to ensure that the final set of attention masks is normalized.
-The scope is then updated by an element-wise multiplication with the complement of the alpha masks.
+Additionally, a negative penalty $\beta \bm{s}$ is applied to the alpha mask by misusing the seed scores, where $\beta$ is a hyper-parameter.
+This encourages the selection of elements similar to the current feature with lower information density.
+The associated concept mask $\bm{M}_c$ is obtained by the element-wise multiplication of the alpha masks by the current scope.
+An element-wise multiplication with the complement of the alpha masks then updates the scope.
 This process is repeated until a stopping condition is satisfied, at which point the final scope is added as an additional mask to explain any remaining embeddings.